berardinellidaniele/berardinellidaniele.github.io/_posts/2024-07-17-HTB-Lost-in-Hyperspace.md

 ---
-title: HTB Lost in Hyperspace
+title: HTB Lost in Hyperspace writeup
 layout: post
 post-image: "/images/background.jpg"
 description: A detailed writeup on Lost in Hyperspace, a challenge by HackTheBox.